plmgrn/Bloodborne-ArmorOptimizer/README.md

 ## Regenerating the data

+In case the database contains incorrect values, the table needs to be updated.

 `src/data.ts` is a one-time extraction from `bb_armor.xlsm`'s Hats/Shirts/Gloves/Pants sheets.
 If the source workbook changes, regenerate the file rather than hand-editing stat values — see the extraction approach described in `PORTING_NOTES.md`.